-Since that time Rev. Hein has fought extensively for minority rights including effective counseling and surgical intervention for transsexual people.
-He has served in pastoral roles in Australia and New Zealand,and was District Coordinator for Australia from 1987 to 1991.
-His work has included pastoral work with the AIDS Council of South Australia, and the founding of Transcare, an MCC work with transsexual/transvestite people from 1976 to 1984.
+Rev. Hein has fought extensively for minority rights including effective counseling and surgical intervention for transsexual people.
+She has served in pastoral roles in Australia, New Zealand,and the United States and was District Coordinator for Australia from 1987 to 1991.
+She also served as UFMCC Elder from 1991 to 1997.

-Biography Date: April, 2010
+Biography Date: April, 2010; revised July 2020

 MCC | Clergy Activist | Transgender activism | Australia | Netherlands | Jewish (ethnic, Reform, Reconstructionist, Orthodox)